ShubhSingh07/Certificates/README.md

 # Certificates
-This repository has all the Certificates and Laurels .
+This repository has all the Certificates and Laurels.